department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/DRAFT-conversation-guide.md

 - [Are there any terminology used that stand out as the Veteran is describing their ideal process?]
 - [What steps do they call out?]
 - [What steps do they leave out?]
-- [What do they mention or call out as information that is helpful in making decisions about health care benefit choices?]
+- [What do they mention or call out as information that is helpful in making decisions about health care benefits?]